kinbiko/dotfiles/README.md

 # Dotfiles

 These are the configuration files for `vim`, `tmux`, `zsh` and other (generally CLI-based) tools I like for my development environment.
 I've tried to document things as best as I can, but some bits I'm sure are still cryptic.

 Works best for Mac OS (Mojave).

-If you find anything here that's useful (steal whatever you want), and would like to show your appreciation, I accept donations in the form of code reviews.
-I've created [this eternal PR](https://github.com/kinbiko/dotfiles/pull/14), where you may leave a comment on anything you think could be improved.
-This is also a good way to ask questions about what setting `foo` does if it's not clear from the comments.

-## Installation guidelines
+## Install

-> These are not instructions.
-These are mainly reminders for myself.
-There's an install script that might work.
-But probably doesn't.
+> **These reminders for myself, not instructions.**

 Start off by installing [homebrew](https://brew.sh/), then install Git.